kertesz-csenge/musicplayer/README.md

 # musicplayer
 let's do our IA!

-this is myy java program for my muusic player project.
+this is my java program for my music player project.